 There is one true secret when it comes to great cinnamon rolls.
 Saigon Cinnamon.
 Ever wonder what makes those mall cinnamon rolls so irresistible?
 It’s Saigon Cinnamon.
 The flavor is more intense, has a deeper spice, and is more sweet than the traditional cinnamon that most of us have in our pantry.
 If you’re making cinnamon rolls, this is well worth adding to your spice drawer.
 You’ll never go back.

-And once you have a taste of one of these cinnamon rolls, you’ll be ready to set aside an hour next weekend to make them again.
+And once you have a taste of one of these 1 Hour Easy Cinnamon Rolls, you’ll be ready to set aside an hour next weekend to make them again.